Fernandez99fc/Network_Scanner/README.md

 # Network_Scanner
-* A simple netwotk scanning tool capable of detecting open udp and tcp pors.
+* A simple network scanning tool capable of detecting open udp and tcp pors.
 Enhanced Capability to be made in the future to support Os detection, Version detection and other scanning techniques.
 *